wellness-guides

 Exercise by Menstrual Cycle Phase: What the Evidence Says

 Cycle based training has moved from niche concept to mainstream fitness advice over the past several years.
-The core claim — that hormonal fluctuations across the menstrual cycle affect exercise performance, recovery, and injury risk — has physiological support.
-But the gap between the physiology and the confident phase by phase workout plans circulating online is substantial.
+The core claim, that hormonal fluctuations across the menstrual cycle affect exercise performance, recovery, and injury risk, has physiological support.
+But the gap between the physiology and the confident phase by phase workout plans online is substantial.
 Here is what the evidence actually supports.
-This article is for educational purposes and is not medical advice.
-Consult a healthcare provider before making significant changes to your exercise routine.
 The Physiological Basis Estrogen and muscle.
 Estrogen has documented anabolic and anti catabolic properties.
 It supports muscle membrane stability, reduces exercise induced muscle damage, enhances glycogen storage, and supports tendon and ligament collagen synthesis.
-These effects are most pronounced when estrogen is highest — the late follicular phase through ovulation.
+These effects are strongest when estrogen is highest: the late follicular phase through ovulation.
 Progesterone and temperature.
-Progesterone raises basal body temperature by 0.3–0.5°C. During the luteal phase, this elevated core temperature means the body starts closer to its thermoregulatory ceiling, potentially affecting heat sensitive e
+Progesterone raises basal body temperature by 0.3 0.5°C. During the luteal phase, this elevated core temperature means the body starts closer to its thermoregulatory ceiling.
+This can affect heat sensitive exercise such as long endurance events or exercise in hot environments.
+Progesterone also shifts substrate use slightly toward fat oxidation and away from glycogen, though the magnitude